BroadbandForum/usp-test/index.md

 <h4 id="test-setup-51">Test Setup</h4>
 <ol type="1">
 <li><p>Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.</p></li>
-<li><p>Ensure that at least two Subscription objects exist on the EUT.
-At least one of these Subscription objects should have a value of “10” for its NotifExpiration parameter, and at least one with a value of “5” for its NotifExpiration parameter.</p></li>
+<li><p>Ensure that at least three Subscription objects exist on the EUT.
+At least one of these Subscription objects should have a value of “10” for its NotifExpiration parameter, at least one with a value of “20” for its NotifExpiration parameter, and at least one with a value of “5” for its NotifExpiration parameter.</p></li>
 </ol>
 <h4 id="test-procedure-50">Test Procedure</h4>
 <ol type="1">